USI-MSDE-SA-2022/software-architecture-model-tmshts/src/sa/model/index.md

 Developing an app natively for each OS is expensive and time consuming, but it benefits from a good performance.
 Choosing a cross-platform environment on the other hand simplify the development process, making it faster and cheaper, but it might suffer in performance.

+## Complexity vs. Composability
+Software can be very complex due to huge amount of connections between the components.
+More complex the software is, the less easy is to assemble all the components.
+In other words, it is difficult to have high complexity and composability.

+## Complexity vs. Clarity
+The complex software can loose the clarity of the software.
+The software with high complexity, will bring less clarity.
+In other words, it may be very difficult to understand the complex software.

+## Time to Market vs. Usability
+Management wishes to launch a software product ASAP.
+Due to lack of time, the software is not as designed as needed.
+This may cause a negative effect of usability of the product.
+Development department is in hurry to deliver a product and so the usability factor is omitted.
+In other words, it may be impossible to deliver product on the market ASAP with very high usability.

+## Interoperability vs. Performance
+Interoperability is great quality attribute of a software.
+Our software product can exchange information with various different computer systems.
+On the other hand, the performance of our software product decreases due to this  high degree of exchange.

 # Ex - Feature Modeling

 {.instructions